 The manuscript capture process is completed by two-person teams.
 One team member supports the manuscript and places it in the right position for proper support and digitization.
 The second person operates the computer and camera.
 The computer operator ensures that the images meet CSNTM’s image quality standards.
 The teams minimize the physical movement of the manuscript by digitizing the front of each leaf before turning the manuscript once to digitize the back of each leaf.

 In the short history of CSNTM, our technique, protocols, and standards have evolved.
-Upgrades in equipment and technology, as well as increased experience in manuscript digitization, have enhanced our ability to create higher quality images than were originally possible.
+Technology upgrades and increased experience in manuscript digitization have enhanced our ability to create higher-quality images than were originally possible.
 While on expedition team members carefully examine each individual image to ensure that each one meets or exceeds the parameters established by ISO 19264, Grade A.